Language: EN

 But C++17, released in 2017, added more advanced features, such as std::optional, std::variant, parallelism in the STL, and additional data structures like std::any.

-Subsequently, C++20, released in (guess!)
+Later, C++20, released in (guess!)
 2020, was another major update.
-It included innovations like concepts, modules, coroutines, ranges, and regular expressions in the standard library.
+It included new features like concepts, modules, coroutines, ranges, and regular expressions in the standard library.

 These features brought C++ closer to other modern languages without sacrificing its performance and low-level control.